Taxation in Australia: Departure tax

 The Passenger Movement Charge (PMC) is a fee levied by the Australian government on all passengers departing on international flights or maritime transport.
 The PMC replaced the departure tax in 1995 and was initially described as a charge to partially offset the cost to government of the provision of passenger facilitation at airports, principally customs, immigration and quarantine functions.
 It is classified by the International Air Transport Association as a departure tax, rather than an airport charge, as its revenue does not directly contribute to passenger processing at airports or sea ports.
 Since 2017, the PMC has been a flat rate of A$60 per passenger over 12 years of age, with a few limited exemptions.

 Excise taxes

 The Federal Government imposes excise taxes on goods such as cigarettes, petrol, and alcohol.
 The rates imposed may change in February and August each year in response to changes in the consumer price index.
+Australians pay some of the highest tobacco taxes in the world.
+National tobacco-specific taxes already make up more than 65% of the retail price of a cigarette in Australia.
+The aim is to reduce the number of daily smokers to below 5% by 2030.

 Fuel taxes in Australia

-The excise tax on commonly used fuels in Australia as of October 2018 are as follows:
+The excise tax on commonly used fuels in Australia from 5 February 2024 are as follows: